THE LEGEND OF DRACULA, Book III

 Slobodan cringed, covering his head.
 Tears rolled down his cheeks.

 “I thought I would continue to let you play your games and maybe one day I would bring you into my coven, instead of Dracula’s.
 But now you have destroyed my little Sevar.
-I will make you pay for that!”
+I will see you pay for that!”

 “Crawl to me, dhampire!
 Crawl and beg for the mercy you do not deserve!
 You will die this night, but first you will crawl!
 Crawl, do you hear me!”